trueos/pcbsd/src-qt5/docs/controlpanel.rst

 * **Machine Suffix:** this setting is optional and usually represents a description such as server or accounting.
 The input value will be added to the name when a system is added to the LDAP directory.

-* **Encryption Mode:** choices are "Off", "SSL", or "TLS".
+* **Encryption Mode:** choices are "NONE", "SSL", or "TLS".
 The selected type must be supported by the LDAP server.

 * **Self Signed Certificate:** used to verify the certificate of the LDAP server if SSL connections are used.
 Paste the output of the command
   :command:`openssl s_client -connect server:port -showcerts`.